nbro/tkinterhowtos/README.md

 Every file is intended to contain solutions to one single problem.
 Examples are concise.
 Each module's doc-strings contains a list of the references used while implementing the example.

+## References

+Many solutions to "how to" problems in this repository have been based on solutions I found on websites such as Stack Overflow.
+So, even if I'm the author of the concrete implementations in this repository, in many (or most) cases I'm not the originator of the ideas used to implement the solutions.